frconor-ebook/meditations/_posts/2025-02-25-marriage-and-indissolubility.md

 allowed you to divorce your wives, but it was not like this from the beginning.
 Now I say this to you: anyone who divorces his wife---I am not speaking of an illicit marriage---and marries another, is guilty of adultery.'

-"The disciples said to him, 'If that is how things are between husband and wife, it is better not to marry.'
+The disciples said to him, 'If that is how things are between husband and wife, it is better not to marry.'
 But he replied, 'It is not everyone who can accept what I have said, but only those to whom it is granted'" (Matt.
 19:8-11).

 As the Supreme Author of all legislation, Christ restores matrimony to its original essence and dignity, to the way intended by God.

-"Have you not read that He who made them from the beginning made them male and female?" and said, "For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one."
+"Have you not read that he who made them from the beginning made them male and female?" and said, "For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one" (Matt.
+19:4-5).

 Our Lord proclaimed the unity and indissolubility of matrimony for all time, over and above any human consideration.

 There are many reasons which support the indissolubility of the marriage
-bond: the nature of conjugal love, the good of the children, the good of society. ...
+bond: the nature of conjugal love, the good of the children, the good of society...

 But the fundamental reason for the indissolubility of marriage is that it is the Will of the Creator.
 This is how He wanted marriage to